The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Momijibashi Bridge

-- An earthen bridge, called Momijibashi Bridge (Maple Tree Bridge), connects the North and South Ponds.
+- The Momijibashi Bridge (Maple Tree Bridge)is the earthen bridge that crosses over the canal and connects the North and South Ponds.

 |